jyanglab/GWAS-in-Crop-Species/README.md

 # GWAS-in-Crop-Species
 This objective for this project is simulate and compare GWAS power in different crop speices under vairous situations including number of QTNs, effect values, and heritability.
+All the files about this project are located at `/work/schnablelab/cmiao/GWAS-in-Crop-Species` in UNL HCC crane cluster.
 We collected several crop spieceis genotype data from published paper:
 - *[Sorghum bicolor](http://advances.sciencemag.org/content/1/6/e1400218.short)*
   - including **1,943** georeferenced landraces and **404,627** SNPs